 - Earn a minimum of sixty-three (63) academic hours of credit, as indicated below, including satisfactory completion of all course requirements of the college. - Complete at least sixteen (16) credit hours of instruction at Regent University, including General Education (GENE) 100 "The Making of the Christian Mind," General Education (GENE) 250 "The Making of the Christian Life," and General Education (GENE) 202 "The Making of a Christian Leader." - Meet all general education requirements as listed in the general education section of this catalog, including the competency requirements, as listed. - Complete 50% of the areas of study core requirements at Regent. - Earn a minimum cumulative GPA of C (2.00, with A=4.00) in all coursework attempted and in the area of study overall, and a minimum of C (2.00) in each course that will be applied to the area of study.
-Students majoring in the Associate of Science in Business must earn a minimum of C- (1.67) in each course that will be applied to the area of study. - Earn a minimum cumulative GPA of 2.00 (A = 4.00) in all coursework attempted. - Complete all required examinations and surveys related to the university's learning assessment program. - Pay all university financial obligations. - Complete six (6) hours of elective credit. - Complete a Program of Study, as listed below: - ✓ Business
+Students majoring in the Associate of Science in Business must earn a minimum of C- (1.67) in each course that will be applied to the area of study.

-BUSN 110 Introduction to Business (3)
+- Earn a minimum cumulative GPA of 2.00 (A = 4.00) in all coursework attempted. - Complete all required examinations and surveys related to the university's learning assessment program. - Pay all university financial obligations. - Complete six (6) hours of elective credit. - Complete a Program of Study, as listed below:

-BUSN 420 Management Information Systems (3)
+✓ Business

-BUSN 470 Strategic Management (3)
+ACCT 205 Introduction to Accounting (3) BUSN 110 Introduction to Business (3) BUSN 240 Marketing Principles (3) BUSN 320 Financial Management (3) BUSN 340 Business Statistics (3) BUSN 370 Business Law (3) BUSN 420 Management Information Systems (3) BUSN 470 Strategic Management (3)